Cerence Privacy Statement

 Cerence participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework regarding the collection, use, and retention of personal data transferred from the European Union, the United Kingdom and Switzerland to the United States.
 We are committed to subjecting all personal data received from European Union (EU) member countries, the United Kingdom, and Switzerland, respectively, in reliance on the Privacy Shield Framework, and the Framework’s applicable Principles.
 To learn more about the Privacy Shield Frameworks, and to view our certification, visit the U.S. Department of Commerce’sPrivacy Shield List.

 Cerence is responsible for the processing of personal data it receives, under the Privacy Shield Framework and the Framework’s applicable Principles, and subsequently transfers to a third party acting as an agent on its behalf.
-Nuance and its U.S. Subsidiaries comply with the Privacy Shield Principles for all onward transfers of personal data from the EU, the United Kingdom, and Switzerland, including the onward transfer liability provisions.
+Cerence and its U.S. Subsidiaries comply with the Privacy Shield Principles for all onward transfers of personal data from the EU, the United Kingdom, and Switzerland, including the onward transfer liability provisions.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Cerence is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.